-- 26 This application is to subsidise pest animal control around the margins of remnant swamp forest and to restore the margins of a stream running into an adjacent wetland at the property colloquially known as 'Marycrest', north of Te Horo. - 27 Before European settlement tracts of ancient swamp forest were an outstanding ecological feature of the coastal plain, rich in biodiversity.
-Drainage and clearance reduced this forest type to a few scattered fragments, however, leaving Marycrest as a small but outstanding example, containing several of the district's biggest kahikatea trees. - 28 The property was purchased last year by owners keen to reverse years of neglect and opposition to protective ecological management.
-They supported adding the swamp forest and wetland to the Proposed District Plan Heritage Register as Ecological Site K235, and have sought restoration advice from Council biodiversity staff. - 29 Among many positive first steps the new owners plan to install a network of stoat and rat traps to reduce predation of native bird species.
-They also propose fencing, retiring and planting 180m of stream running into the wetland.
-This will benefit both the stream and the wetland by improving water quality and fish habitat, and by increasing the area of complementary forest habitat.

-30 The application is for \$2,570 out of a project cost of \$5,140.
-As the application meets the Heritage Fund criteria for heritage management, and swamp forest remnants are a priority for restorative management, it is recommended that funds are granted as requested.
+- 41 This application is to subsidise pest plant control and restorative planting around the margins of a stream and a wetland connected to swamp forest at the property colloquially known as 'Marycrest', north of Te Horo. - 42 The property was purchased two years ago by owners keen to reverse years of neglect and opposition to protective ecological management of a significant swamp forest remnant.
+They supported adding the swamp forest and an associated wetland to the Proposed District Plan Heritage Register as Ecological Site K235, and have sought restoration advice from Council biodiversity staff. - 43 Among many positive first steps the new owners installed a network of stoat and rat traps to reduce predation of native bird species.
+They also fenced and retired 180m of stream running into the wetland.
+They now seek funding to subsidise restorative planting of the stream margins.
+This will benefit both the stream and the wetland by improving water quality and fish habitat, and by increasing the area of habitat complementary to the remnant swamp forest. - 44 Before European settlement tracts of ancient swamp forest were an outstanding ecological feature of the coastal plain, rich in biodiversity.
+Drainage and clearance reduced this forest type to a few scattered fragments, however, leaving Marycrest as a small but outstanding example, containing several of the district's biggest kahikatea trees. - 45 The application is for \$5,000 out of a project cost of \$10,356.
+As the application meets the Heritage Fund criteria for heritage management, and swamp forest remnants are a restoration priority, it is recommended that funds are granted as requested.